Bike Safety in the Snowmass Bike Park

 The Ride

-For true rookies, a clinic with a Bike Pro will get you up to speed.
-You could say, “it’s just like riding a bike,” but there are nuances to downhill bike form… and it’s best not to accidentally drop into Animal Crackers (it sounds like a nice, mellow trail, but is actually one of the toughest in the Park).
+From a true rookie to someone who wants to progress their skills to the next level, a clinic with our Snowmass Bike School Coaches will get your confidence boosted and have you gaining speed in no time.
+You could say, “it’s just like riding a bike,” but there are nuances to downhill bike form … and it’s best not to accidentally drop into Animal Crackers (it sounds like a nice, mellow trail, but is actually one of the toughest in the Park).

 For independent riders, get warmed up to start, and pick a trail well within your comfort zone–always step it down to a green if you're comfortable on blues, or a blue if you’re comfortable on blacks.